 In fact, so many songs do similar, that ‘Axis Of Awesome’ created a ‘four chord song’, where they mashed up a load of them together!

-‘Love The Way You Lie’ has a tonic of Bb, so its pattern in this case is: Gm, Eb, Bb, F.
+‘Love The Way You Lie’ has a tonic of Bb, so its pattern is: Gm, Eb, Bb, F.

 The Classic 50s One: I, vi, IV, V

-This one was particularly popular in the 1950s when Doo-Wop was all the rage.
-You can hear it on “The Book of Love” by The Monotones as well as ‘Monster Mash’ by Boris Picket.
+Particularly popular in the 1950s when Doo-Wop was all the rage, you can hear it on “The Book of Love” by The Monotones as well as ‘Monster Mash’ by Boris Picket.